Skip to content

 output = json

-aws sso login --profile my-dev-account
+aws sso login --profile dev-account

-aws sts get-caller-identity --profile my-dev-account
+aws sts get-caller-identity --profile dev-account

 }